The UAW strike is growing. What you need to know as more auto workers join the union’s walkouts

 The automakers would be hurt, too.
 If the strike against all three companies reaches 10 days, it would cost them nearly a billion dollars alone, the Anderson Economic Group has calculated.
 During a 40-day UAW strike in 2019, GM lost $3.6 billion.

-The strike is also testing President Joe Biden’s claim that he’s the most pro-union president in U.S. history.
+The UAW strike is also testing President Joe Biden’s claim that he’s the most pro-union president in U.S. history.

+Two of Biden’s top goals are expanding the middle class by supporting unions and fighting climate change, including through turbocharging the market for electric vehicles to reduce greenhouse gas emissions.
+But some in the UAW fear the transition will cost jobs.

+Last week, Biden acknowledged the tension in remarks from the White House, saying the transition to clean energy “should be fair and a win-win for autoworkers and auto companies.”
+The president also made a plan — ultimately reversed — to dispatch top aides to Detroit to help push negotiations along — and prodded management to make more generous offers to the union, saying “they should go further to ensure record corporate profits mean record contracts.”

 WHICH SIDE HAS THE ADVANTAGE?